dallgoot/yaml/README.md

 - implement specific unit test for each YAML spec. invalid cases (what must not happen)
 - define levels for Exceptions
 - verify YAML DEFINITIONS files before launching tests
+- double check references/anchors changes in YamlObject
-- Documentation :
+- Documentation : (doxygen ?)
   - build classes docs
   - Examples of each function of the API
+- docker-compose for easy testing
 - Benchmarks against other libs
-- double check references/anchors changes in YamlObject

 ## Improvements